Stories : JP Mahoney

 Relationships that bind

 All communities are about relationships.
-L’Arche Harbor House truly has a gift in the core members because they bring you so much joy in their relationships with you.
+L’Arche Jacksonville truly has a gift in the core members because they bring you so much joy in their relationships with you.
 It makes it very easy to live in community.

 But the Communications major knew he was interested in finding out more about community living.
 After graduation, he joined the Jesuit Volunteer Corps, working in Alaska to help people with HIV.
 Eventually, he decided to move closer to his family in Georgia.
 “By this time, I knew I wanted to pursue nursing possibilities,” he says.
 “I was at a nursing home for a while, but was missing community life tremendously.
-That’s when I found L’Arche Harbor House on the Internet.”
+That’s when I found L’Arche Harbor House (then known as Harbor House) on the Internet.”

 Through the core members at L’Arche, he has discovered the kind of experience he sought.
 “The core members make it very easy to live in community,” he explains.
 “Whereas in other communities it was more of a struggle, here you have a very specific calling that everyone shares, that everyone is in together.”

 He explains further by referencing Pam, a core member with many needs and very limited communications skills who has become a special friend.
 “Pam draws you to her.
 When I first got here, I knew very little about people with disabilities.
 You have a month of transition time, with the first week devoted to just getting to know people.
 The greatest instruction was just to sit with the core members and not worry about anything else.
 Just sitting with Pam especially was a nice, beautiful time.
 She’s very good at building bonds just by being.
 That’s the key to life, just being with people, not necessarily what you say.
 Pam teaches you that.
 For me, that’s the core of compassion.
 Not just being there physically, but also mentally.”